maebli/maebli.github.io/_posts/2021-02-17-raspberry-pi.markdown

 ```
 ## Trying the examples

-To build the examples, follow the instructions in the dataheet and run cmake and then make in the example directory:
+To build the examples, follow the instructions in the dataheet and run cmake and then make in the example directory.

+### Blink example

+To make the blink example do the following.
+I did the building over `ssh` on a Pi Zero and then copied the resulting binary via `scp`.

 ```bash
 cd ~/pico/pico-examples